 During the 2016 financial year the VRCID and the City of Cape Town concluded a property lease agreement whereby the VRCID manages certain public parking areas on behalf of the City of Cape Town.
 Subsequently, the VRCID concluded a parking management agreement with Safe2Park Managed Services (Pty) Ltd ("S2P").
 The net income derived from these two agreements is to be utilised in the support of the VRCID's principle activities.
 These two agreements reached an end of their agreed upon term on 30 June 2020.
-Notwithstanding all the Board's efforts to formally extend the term of the original agreement or to negotiate a new agreement with effect from 1 July 2020, nothing has yet been finalised.
+The Board and the City of Cape Town is in the process to negotiate a new agreement but nothing has yet been finalised.
 The VRCID has in the meantime in the interest of both the COCT and the VRCID continued to act as the City's custodian of the relevant parking areas without a formal leasing agreement being in place.
-They could not afford the Bellville CBD to degenerate further from the state in which is currently is.
+They could not afford the Bellville CBD to degenerate further from the state in which it currently is.
 The VRCID's actions in this regard are aligned with the Mayor's vision for a "Future Bellville City" which is clean and safe.
 It should also be noted that no provision has been made in these financial statements for any costs related to parking management.